 Getting your plan right is the first step to financial freedom on which all subsequent decisions and actions are built.

-In summary, the purpose of this article was to illustrate how the rules of frugality and saving your way to wealth can be applied within your wealth plan.
-It’s one of three potential paths to wealth.
+In summary, the purpose of this article was to illustrate how the rules of frugality and saving your way to wealth can be applied within your wealth plan to help you retire early.
+It's one of four potential paths to wealth.

 How fast you want to achieve your wealth goals through savings (7 years?
 40 years?) is purely a lifestyle choice and a statement of your personal values and priorities.
 The paths you choose to realize your financial dreams should reflect your life situation.

-Finally, if you have any questions, everything is explained in great detail and made fully actionable in this step-by-step course showing you how to design your life to create financial independence.
+Finally, if you have any questions about what it takes to retire early, everything is explained in great detail and made fully actionable in this step-by-step course showing you how to design your life to create financial independence.

 Let me know how I can help.

 You Don't Need A Financial Plan, You Need A Wealth Plan

 If financial independence is your goal, did you know that there are only four paths you can choose to get there?
 And, that you must choose carefully, because only one path is successful most of the time?